 Apart from the education industry, infographics have spread to other horizons such as business and financial data presentation.
 It’s been used for all purposes having an academic mode of displaying.
 Find out why visual content is so effective in an educational context and learn how to design and use infographics for education.

 If you want to uncover the different facets of a theory, it is better to use an image to display its various components.
-Here you can understand how the popular Liebig’s theory portrayed using visual arts.
+Here you can understand how the popular Liebig’s theory is portrayed using visual arts.

 How to use infographics for educational purposes

-Regardless of the topic that you want to present, you can use infographics to teach your audience. if you want to expose education-specific themes or stress on virtually any other sector, you can use infographics to achieve these goals:
+Regardless of the topic that you want to present, you can use infographics to teach your audience.
+If you want to expose education-specific themes or stress on virtually any other sector, you can use infographics to achieve these goals:

 Display a historical timeline